StarbaseCo/starbase-platform-smart-contracts/README.md

 The Starbase platform's smart contracts allow investors who hold STARs to participate in the crowdfunding events happening at the Starbase's web application.
 The smart contract receives STARs and exchanges it for the token offered during the the platform's sale event.
 There is also a whitelist smart contract where investors are able to be whitelisted prior and/or during the crowdsale.

+* update May 2018
+  The token sale smart contract has been extended to accept `ETH` payments when the `enableWei` is set to true.

 ## Implementation Details

 * CompanyToken.sol